Vehicles included are:

 All vehicles will need to meet Euro VI emissions standards within the LEZ boundary or pay a daily charge.

-Find out about planned changes to the LEZ.
+Find out about planned changes to the LEZ from 2020.